 Both Tin Audio T2 and Senfer DT6 are built like a tank.
 And while T2s are completely made of aluminum, DT6 mix two materials.
 There’s an aluminum part too but the biggest, the black part of the body looks like some sort of ceramic or zircon.
 Whatever it is, it’s sure heavy and feels sturdy.
 The cable on DT6 is braided but its twist rate is looser than on T2 so it doesn’t tangle as much.
 T2’s cable, on the other hand, is a nightmare and it tangles all the time.

-First thing I did was to lose these gimmicky red eartips Senfer mounted on DT6.
+The first thing I did was to lose these gimmicky red eartips Senfer mounted on DT6.
 They just can’t fit in my ear firmly and the sound was rubbish.
 I switched to the normal black ones also provided in the box and it was fine.
 Now just before I go to the sound quality part – I must say that choosing the correct eartips is very important here.
 I can’t stress this enough.
 For example, DT6 with T2’s eartips will sound very bassy, T2 with DT6’s eartips will sound too thin and bright.
 When proper eartips are used, both stay in my ear securely and comfortably, providing decent environment isolation.

 Tin Audio T2 can easily amaze you with the amount of details.
 They produce clean, crisp and energetic sound.
 Their frequency response is fairly well balanced with a slight emphasis on higher midrange or lower high region.
 That never gets too tiring or makes the sound too bright in my opinion, but some may disagree.
 I appreciate their agile and textured bassline but bass-heads might crave more fat.